openoereb/pyramid_oereb/doc/source/contrib/index.rst

 ============

 The contribution part of this project is the place where bindings to useful pieces are provided.
-In the moment, some sources and one print proxy are provided here.
-In future versions, some common used code snippets may be provided here as well.
+In the moment, some sources, print proxies, and a statistic functionality are provided here.

 Would you like to contribute to the project?
 Please see :ref:`contributing`.